QUALITY ASSURANCE STRUCTURE AND PROCESSES

 The Coordinator consults with the Administrative Council about the organization of School Quality Team to help facilitate the coordination and effective implementation of the Quality Management System (QMS) of the school.

-The Quality team members are expected:
+The Quality team members are expected to:

 d.
-To present a well-written report
+Present a well-written report

 Responsibilities of the Quality Team

 a.
-Check/Validate the school operation based on the school’s objectives, standard operating procedures, compliance with statutory and regulatory requirements through the interview, actual observations, documentation and presentation of other evidence.
+Check/Validate the school operation based on school’s objectives, standard operating procedures, compliance with statutory and regulatory requirements through the interview, actual observations, documentation and presentation of other evidence.

 b.
 Determine how the school’s compliance/non-compliance affects the achievement of “Total quality”